ExpressVPN vs CyberGhost VPN in Canada: Which VPN is Better in 2023?

 ExpressVPN is at the top of our rating due to its blazing fast speed, strong security, and its jurisdiction in a privacy-friendly region, the British Virgin Islands.

 The service boasts a massive network of 3000 servers in 94 countries, covering 160 locations that can easily unblock geo-blocks on the internet of all nature.

 CyberGhost is one of the best VPNs to use for bypassing geo-restrictions on popular streaming platforms.
 The VPN works 100% on Netflix, BBC iPlayer, Hulu, Disney+, HBO Max, Amazon Prime Video, and more with no issues.

-ExpressVPN is a trustworthy, safe, and capable VPN service.
+ExpressVPN is a trustworthy, safe, and capable VPN service in Canada.
 It encrypts the traffic with the military-grade 256-bit encryption method and uses TrustedServer Technology, meaning all its servers run on the RAM infrastructure.

-Moreover, the VPN has a strict no-logs policy which has been independently audited by one of the leading auditing firms, PwC.
+Moreover, the VPN has a strict no-logs policy in Canada which has been independently audited by one of the leading auditing firms, PwC.